urbim/kumuluzee-samples/kumuluzee-discovery/discovery-kubernetes/README.md

 Use commands, described in the Usage section step 2 to create the deployment.

+By creating etcd Kubernetes service, etcd instance is available outside the cluster by its NodePort (http://NODE-IP:NODE-PORT).
+If you wish to register services outside the cluster, make sure you use this address in `KUMULUZEE_DISCOVERY_ETCD_HOSTS` key.

 ### Create deployments for both samples

 Create deployment for the discover sample: